Updated April 2026 with current Indian retail prices.

 The Jump From ₹75,000 to ₹1 Lakh: What Actually Changes

 At ₹75,000, the best GPU you can realistically fit is the RX 7600 XT 16GB or RTX 4060.
 You get solid 1080p performance and playable 1440p at medium settings.
 At ₹1 lakh, the GPU tier jumps to the RX 7700 XT 12GB or RX 7800 XT 16GB.
-That difference is not marginal.
+That difference isn’t marginal.
 The RX 7700 XT delivers smooth 1440p at high settings across most modern titles.
 The RX 7800 XT handles 1440p at ultra settings in demanding AAA games and sits at the threshold of occasional 4K gaming.
 This is the resolution upgrade budget, not just a frame rate upgrade.

 Why the RTX 4070 Does Not Fit in a ₹1 Lakh Build